hhandika/segul/README.md

 ![License](https://img.shields.io/github/license/hhandika/segul)
 [![LoC](https://tokei.rs/b1/github/hhandika/segul?category=code)](https://github.com/XAMPPRocky/tokei)

-SEGUL simplifies tedious, error-prone data wrangling and summarization for genomics and Sanger datasets.
-It also does it with high performance and  memory efficiency.
-We engineered SEGUL to be easy for beginners in genomic studies while providing advanced features for experienced users.
+SEGUL simplifies complex, tedious, and error-prone data wrangling and summarization for genomics and Sanger datasets.
+We develop it to be easy for beginners while providing advanced features for experienced users.
+SEGUL is also a high performance and memory efficient genomic tool.
 In our tests, it consistently offers a faster and more efficient (low memory footprint) alternative to existing applications for various genomic tasks ([see benchmark](https://www.segul.app/docs/cli_gui#performance)).

 SEGUL runs on many software platforms, from mobile devices and personal computers to high-performance computing clusters.
 It is available as a command-line interface (CLI), a graphical user interface (GUI) application, and a Rust library and Python package (see platform support [below](#installation)).
 SEGUL is part of [our ongoing effort](https://www.hhandika.com/software) to ensure that genomic software is accessible to everyone, regardless of their bioinformatic skills and computing resources.

 Learn more about SEGUL in the [documentation](https://www.segul.app/).
-We welcome feedback if you find any issues, dificulties or have ideas to improve the app and its documentation (details [below](#contribution)).
+We welcome feedback if you find any issues, difficulties or have ideas to improve the app and its documentation (details [below](#contribution)).

 ## Citation